 - w "Leo Tolstoy on the State: A Detailed Picture of Tolstoy's Denunciation of State Violence and Deception", Anarchist Studies 16/1 (Spring 2008) 20-47.
 12,000 words.
 [Available here (4.2 MB) or here (1 MB).]

 - w "Turning the Other Cheek to Terrorism: Reflections on the Contemporary Significance of Leo Tolstoy's Exegesis of the Sermon on the Mount", Politics and Religion 1/1 (April 2008): 27-54.
 11,500 words.
-[Available here, here and here.
+[Available here and here.
 An earlier draft presented at the Political Studies Association's 2005 Annual Conference is available here.
 A Bengali translation by Sumita and Pradip Baksi of this 2005 version has been published in Ebang Mushayera (Kolkata) 16/4 (January-March 2010): 379-403.]

 - w "Love, Justice, and Social Eschatology", co-authored with Joseph Milne, The Heythrop Journal 48/6 (November 2007): 972-991.
 9,500 words.
 [Available here.]

 Chapters in edited volumes

 - "The Golden Rule on the Green Stick: Leo Tolstoy's Postsecular International Thought", Towards a Postsecular International Politics: New Forms of Community, Identity, and Power, edited by Luca Mavelli and Fabio Petito (London: Palgrave Macmillan, 2014), 81-102.
+9,000 words.
 [Will be available online 3 years after publication, but meanwhile email me if you would like to ask for a copy.
 Also presented at Dialogue of Civilizations: World Public Forum conference (in Rhodes), September 2014, available here.]

 - "Die Bergpredigt - ein christlich-anarchistisches Manifest: Ausgewählte Passagen libertär interpretiert", Christlicher Anarchismus: Facetten einer libertären Strömung, edited by Sebastian Kalicha (Freiburg: Verlag Graswurzelrevolution, 2013), 49-88.
 [More information here.
 German translation by Sebastian Kalicha of significant parts of Chapter 1 of Christian Anarchism.]